 - Le Petit Nicolas turns the below-mentioned dinner party from the one chapter in the books into a major plot point.

 - The Judy Blume novel Tales of a Fourth Grade Nothing has this, only rather than the boss, it's a client at an advertising agency.
 The defiant kid brother, Fudge, causes trouble when the client visits, and it's implied that the agency lost the account because of this.
 The connection is made more direct in the TV adaptation, Superfudge.

 - In Harry Potter and the Chamber of Secrets, Mr. Dursley's potential client and his wife come over to discuss a promotion over dinner.
 When Harry retires to his bedroom, Dobby the house elf appears and begs Harry not to return to Hogwarts.
-When he refuses, the house elf levitates a cake over the boss's wife's head and drops it.
+When he refuses, Dobby levitates Aunt Petunia's pudding and drops it, then disappears, making it seem like Harry did it.

 - The Paul Jennings short story "Licked" (which became the basis for part of the Round the Twist episode "Little Black Balls") has this as its plotline.
 This time around, our narrator is the son, who is going out of his way to disgust everybody.

 - Trudy Baker and Rachel Jones' The Coffee, Tea or Me Girls Lay It on the Linenote mentions a woman who decided to spice up her marriage by greeting her husband at the door while naked - only to discover that he'd brought his boss home for dinner without telling her.
 When she awkwardly claimed that she and her husband were practicing nudists, the boss stated that he was as well, started stripping and encouraged her husband to do the same.